polymorphic92/PD-workflow/PITCHME.md

 +++

 ### What is your Workflow/Tooling
-* Tools, Applications amd Proccess that assit in code devlopment
+* Tools, Applications and Proccess that assit in code development

 +++